macie-k/remove-ghost-followers/README.md

 ## How to
 1. If you're on windows download the the ready to use `.exe` from [here](http://bit.ly/remove-ghosts-releases) or
+2. Clone this Repo
+3. Navigate inside Cloned Dir
-2. Unzip import.zip
+4. Unzip import.zip
+5. pip install -r requirements.txt
-5. Launch the script: `python RmG_f.py`
+6. Launch the script: `python RmG_f.py`

 <br>